jpsilvashy/jpsilvashy.github.com/_posts/2012-07-30-deploying-a-rails-application-on-amazon-ec2.md

 set :user, "ubuntu"
 </pre>

-Since, in our case, the server will house the application itself, the webserver, and the database, we have to tell capistrano that all our tasks related to deploying these services are on the same server, let's just say the domain name we have is "my_cat_blog.com", you could also use your IP address as a string here.
+Since, in our case, the server will house the application itself, the webserver, and the database, we have to tell capistrano that all our tasks related to deploying these services are on the same server.
+For now since we don't have our web server or database setup, just leave that value as `:app`, later on we'll add `:web`, and `:db`.

+Additionally we need to provide a hostname, let's just say the domain name we have is "my_cat_blog.com", you could also use your IP address as a string here.
 We'll also add the path to where the app should be `deployed_to`.

 <pre class="prettyprint lang-ruby">
-server "my_cat_blog.com", :app, :web, :db, :primary => true set :deploy_to, "/var/www/blog"
+server "my_cat_blog.com", :app, :primary => true
+set :deploy_to, "/var/www/blog"
 </pre>

 [Here is the complete `deploy.rb`](https://gist.github.com/3205604).
 Remeber to update the variables to match your servers hostname or IP address.

-## Testing Out Our Deploy Recipe
+## Testing Our Deploy Recipe

 Let's see if our recipe works!
 From your project root on your local machine, run: